ThreeAndTwo/eip7702_demos/README_EN.md

 | CVE-02 | Authorizations accept arbitrary nonce values | High - Including past, current, and future nonces | Testing with extremely high nonce value (1001) | https://sepolia.etherscan.io/tx/0xad22ade561a7627753950fcd46e90399a4bbc57da2dfbb71db8dec6c10580b32 |
 | CVE-03 | Lack of nonce consistency check within authorization list | High - Allows mixing valid/invalid nonces | Using authorizations with different nonces in one transaction | https://sepolia.etherscan.io/tx/0xa3c744601c6dc0b83946f51945615c703d37700413f0f87a329440b2af298457 |

-### Root Cause Analysis
+## Vulnerability Root Cause Analysis

-#### Core Issue
+### Core Issues

-**Specification Requirements vs. Implementation Mismatch**:
+**Combination of Specification Deficiencies and Implementation Flaws**:

+1. **Insufficient Specification Definition**:
-- EIP-7702 clearly states: "Increase the nonce of `authority` by one."
-(After using an authorization, the authorizer's nonce should increase by 1)
+   - While EIP-7702 stipulates "Increase the nonce of authority by one," it fails to clearly define the authorization nonce validation mechanism and lifecycle
-- Actual testing proves: Already used authorization nonces can be reused repeatedly, not following the specification requirement

-This is not just an implementation error but a fundamental violation of the core security mechanism.

-1. **Implementation Errors**:
+   - The specification doesn't explicitly address how to handle reused authorization nonces
+   - There's no detailed specification of the relationship between authorization nonces and account state

+2. **Implementation Severely Deviates from Security Principles**:
+   - Node client implementations fail to adhere to blockchain's fundamental security principles (replay protection)
-    - No check during authorization verification whether the nonce has already been used
+   - Authorization validation doesn't verify whether a nonce has been previously used
-    - No state record maintained for used authorization nonces
+   - No persistent state tracking for used authorization nonces
-    - Authorization verification logic completely separate from standard transaction nonce verification logic
+   - Authorization validation logic completely disconnected from standard transaction nonce validation

+### Technical Deficiencies

+#### Missing State Management
+- The EVM fails to incorporate authorization nonces into account persistent state

+#### Validation Logic Flaws
+- Implementation only verifies signature validity while ignoring nonce uniqueness requirements
+- Accepts arbitrary nonce values (past, present, or future) for authorizations
+- Allows multiple authorizations with different nonces in the same transaction

+#### Disconnection from Existing Mechanisms
+- Fails to effectively integrate with the security model of account abstraction
+- Undermines fundamental assumptions about transaction ordering and execution
+- Doesn't leverage existing nonce mechanisms for replay protection

+### Attack Vectors and Security Impact

+1. **Perpetual Authorization Validity**:
+   - Once an authorization is issued, it cannot be revoked or invalidated
+   - Attackers can use the same authorization an unlimited number of times
+   - Users cannot invalidate authorizations through conventional means (increasing nonce)

 2. **Privileged Operation Risks**:
+   - Privileged operations through authorization can be repeatedly executed
-    - In sponsored scenarios, authorizations can be replayed, leading to continuous fund drainage
+   - In sponsored transaction scenarios, this can lead to continuous fund drainage
-    - Attackers can gain long-term control rights through a single authorization

-## Practical Attack Scenarios

-1. **Unlimited Sponsorship Attack**:
-    - After obtaining a valid authorization once, attackers can repeatedly initiate sponsored transactions
-    - Each time they only need to pay gas fees to repeatedly execute authorized operations
+   - The permanence of authorizations makes attacks persistent

+3. **System Integrity Compromise**:
-    - May lead to continuous transfers of authorized account assets
+   - Compromises the fundamental assumptions of account security models
-2. **Transaction Order Manipulation**:
-    - Can pre-sign authorizations with future nonces and execute under specific conditions
+   - Renders transaction ordering and account state unpredictable
-    - May break application logic that relies on transaction order
+   - May cause cascading effects on higher-level applications that depend on these assumptions
-3. **Authorization Persistence**:
-    - Even if users try to invalidate old authorizations by increasing nonce, attackers can still continue using them

 ### Vulnerability Consequences

 1. **Unlimited Authorization Replay**:
-    - A single authorization signature can be replayed infinitely
+   - A single authorization signature can be replayed indefinitely
-    - Directly breaks the basic guarantee of transaction nonce as an anti-replay mechanism
+   - Directly undermines the transaction nonce as a fundamental replay protection mechanism
-    - Authorizing once is equivalent to permanent authorization, users cannot revoke
+   - One-time authorization effectively becomes permanent authorization, with no revocation capability

 2. **Asset Security Threats**:
    - Attackers can repeatedly execute authorized operations
-    - May lead to assets being repeatedly extracted until depleted
+   - Potentially leads to assets being repeatedly extracted until depleted
-    - Sponsorship mechanism abused as an attack vector
+   - Sponsorship mechanisms can be weaponized as attack vectors

-### Root Cause
+### Summary

-1. **Core Implementation Defect**:
-    - EVM does not correctly implement the nonce consumption mechanism when processing EIP-7702 transactions
-    - Possibly due to misinterpretation of the specification or logical errors during implementation
-    - Lack of record and verification for used authorizations
-2. **Missing Verification Mechanism**:
-    - No mechanism implemented to check if an authorization has already been used
-    - Failure to associate authorization nonce with account state
+The design of EIP-7702 has significant issues, particularly in its nonce handling mechanism for preventing replay attacks.
+Design flaws such as reusable authorization nonces, acceptance of arbitrary nonce values, and lack of consistency checks make replay attacks a practical risk.
+The root cause lies in the designers' pursuit of flexibility, compatibility, and innovation, but this trade-off sacrificed some security aspects, resulting in a protocol that cannot fully prevent replay attacks on its own and requires additional measures from clients and users.

+If EIP-7702's design goal was to extend functionality and drive ecosystem development, its design choices can be understood as an experimental attempt.
+However, for secure deployment on mainnet, the existing vulnerabilities must be addressed through protocol improvements or external tools.